Introduction

 3. Use multi-drop campaigns

-Using campaigns with multiple well spaced out drops is the ultimate brand building tool for any local business.
-This is probably the most important of the 10 Practical leaflet distribution tips that really work.
+Using campaigns with multiple well spaced out drops in the same areas is one of the best brand building tools for any local business using leaflets.

 We can demonstrate this technique on a potential campaign for a local Italian restaurant.